annatolchynska/female-solo-trip/README.md

   ---

   * ### Design
-    * Building this website I was using
+    * Building this website I was using Lato and Oswald fonts, the colors are

  * ### Testing
    * This webpage works in different browsers: Chrome, Safari, Opera.